Skip to content

 VPNs mask your IP address and allow you to access websites or services that may be restricted in your region, including blocked websites.

-There are free VPNs, paid subscriptions and you can even DIY, but an effective VPN can help cover up much of your digital footprint, including:
+There are free VPNs, paid subscriptions, and you can even create one yourself, but an effective VPN can help cover up much of your digital footprint, including:

 Use of VPN services is legal in Texas.
 There is no problem with VPN usage unless you’re using them to do something illegal, like view child pornography.

-Porn is legal for anyone over age 18, so it is perfectly legal for adults to use VPNs to access Pornhub (or other blocked websites).
+Porn is legal for anyone over age 18, so it is within adults’ rights to use VPNs to access Pornhub (or other blocked websites).

 How is Texas’ Porn Law Enforced?